Close Menu

 Balancing Stability and Savings

 Choosing between fixed and adjustable-rate mortgages requires weighing stability against potential savings.
-Fixed-rate loans offer certainty and protection from rising rates, which appeals to the majority of borrowers.
-ARMs provide opportunities for lower initial payments and interest savings, but they also carry risks associated with payment variability.
+Fixed-rate loans offer certainty and protection against rising rates, which appeals to most borrowers.
+ARMs offer lower initial payments and interest savings, but they also carry risks from payment variability.

 Practical Tips for Homebuyers